 The trip to Bacolod

-We noticed there were no signages in front of the jeepneys but on its sides.
-So before we hop in we asked the driver first if his trip is heading to The Ruins.
-The driver automatically dropped us to tricycle terminal in getting to our first destination (fronting Pepsi Cola plant).
+Just a few steps from the hotel, we waited for a jeepney that will lead us to The Ruins, the most anticipated part of our Bacolod City Tour.
+There were no signages in front of the jeepneys but on the sides.
+So before we ride, we asked the driver if his trip is heading The Ruins, and when he said Yes, we excitedly boarded the jeep.
+The driver automatically dropped us at the tricycle terminal (fronting Pepsi Cola plant) that will lead us to our first destination.
 It was a twenty-minute ride and then we boarded a tricycle in getting to the Ruins.
-Fare is Php300 for two-way ride.
+Fare is Php300 for a two-way ride.

 Day 4: Bacolod City Tour

 The Ruins can be well visited during the morning and late in the afternoon until its closing time (8:00 pm) because it is well lighted at night.
 The remnants of the burned ancestral home mansion and the story behind it are the highlights when visiting The Ruins, the most photographed tourist spot in Bacolod City.